 (f) community needs.

-Once the studies have been completed, the team will be able to design phase.
+Once the studies have been completed, the team will be able to enter the design phase.

 Once the design phase and initial consultation is completed, the District Structure Plan may be lodged with the City for assessment, followed by formal advertising and endorsement by the Western Australian Planning Commission.